bbauska/ibm-intermediate-web-dev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./assets/images/image083.png"
-  alt=""
-  style="width:500px;"/>
+  alt="Strategies to add e-commerce functionality" style="width:500px;"/>
 </p>

 Adding e-commerce features to a website requires a certain degree of technical knowledge.
 Here are some ways to add e-commerce to your website, depending on your platform's complexity level, business needs, and the available budget.
 Start selling products online.
 For new sellers, marketplaces are accessible, affordable options.
 Add a "Sell" button to your website.
 You can create buttons online or quickly add a shopping basket to your website.
 Using drag-and-drop website builder software will help you easily create high-converting landing pages, web pages, and blog posts.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./assets/images/image084.png"
-  alt=""
-  style="width:500px;"/>
+  alt="Adding e-commerce features to CMS." style="width:500px;"/>
 </p>